 Faculty with questions regarding sabbatical leave should contact their department or unit head.

-If you want to know whether you are eligible for sabbatical leave, you may contact HR Operations at firstname.lastname@example.org for an evaluation.
+If you want to know whether you are eligible for sabbatical leave, you should contact your department administrator or Dean's office for an evaluation.

 Both tenure-track faculty (TTF) and non-tenure-track faculty (NTTF) appointed at .5 FTE or more with the requisite rank, and duration of service may be considered for a sabbatical leave, provided that they first demonstrate they have satisfied all eligibility requirements.
 See Article 33 of the UA CBA and UO policy for details.